CoherentStructures/OceanTools.jl/README.md

 [![Build Status](https://travis-ci.org/CoherentStructures/CopernicusUtils.jl.svg?branch=master)](https://travis-ci.org/CoherentStructures/CopernicusUtils.jl)

 Utilities for working with certain [Copernicus](http://marine.copernicus.eu/) Datasets.
-This package can be used (amongst other things) to generate large datasets to use with the [CoherentStructures.jl](https://github.com/CoherentStructures/CoherentStructures.jl) package.
+This package can be used (amongst other things) to generate large test cases to use with the [CoherentStructures.jl](https://github.com/CoherentStructures/CoherentStructures.jl) package.

 # Documentation
 [![][docs-latest-img]][docs-latest-url]